 Your beloved dog is getting older.
 She’s not as quick getting out the door, she naps a little more frequently, and she moves with a bit more caution and care.
 This isn’t too surprising.
 Even though age is not a disease, dogs usually slow down as they age.
 Arthritis settles into their joints, frequently causing joint pain.

 So today, I want to share my thoughts on joint supplements for dogs.
-In my experience, they can be a vital part of your dog’s treatment plan for joint pain.
+From my experience as an integrative veterinarian for over 25+ years, supplements can be a vital part of your dog’s treatment plan for joint health and joint care.
 It’s important for you to know how to read a supplement label.

 First, I’ll share how supplements work and then name eight supplements I most commonly recommend for my senior patients.